muratk3n/thirdwave/en/README.md

 ---

-There is some crowding around Ukraine..
-I dont have up-to-date info on Eisenhower, but some say now it is around Oman.
+There is around Ukraine..?
+In a geo average sense at least..
+DB info is not up-to-date on USS Eisenhower, but some say now it is around Oman.

 ---